 - 1. Must complete the Nursing Readmit Form available in the nursing office prior to the semester when they will return. - 2.
-Must complete the University's re-enrollment requirement prior to re-entering the program (if out for more than one semester). - 3.
-Will return under the current curriculum requirements. - 4.
-May be required to complete additional course work, repeat ATI testing/review course requirements and/ or demonstrate competency of skills.
+Students wishing to return to NURS 1101/1301 must submit an application to the nursing program.
+Acceptance into the nursing program is not guaranteed and will be based on program admission criteria and space available. - 3.
+Must complete the University's re-enrollment requirement prior to re-entering the program. - 4.
+Will return under the current curriculum requirements. - 5.
+May be required to complete additional course work, repeat ATI testing/review course requirements, and/ or demonstrate competency of skills.
 If a student is out of the program for more than one semester, the student must challenge previously completed courses to validate current knowledge and skills of the content.
 This includes all nursing courses with the exception of NURS 2117 (Leadership).
-Failure to successfully challenge each course may result in the student repeating the course(s) that he/she was unsuccessful. - 5.
-Must meet all program compliance requirements at least one month prior to the start of the semester of return. - 6.
+Failure to successfully challenge each course may result in the student repeating the course(s) that he/she was unsuccessful. - 6.
+Must meet all program compliance requirements at least one month prior to the start of the semester of return. - 7.
 The Chair and/or Assistant Chair may approve exceptions in extreme situations.
 The exception would require student review and development of an individualized plan of study.